gallofeliz/js-libs/src/docker-logs/README.md

 - [ ] Using run -t outputs only in stdout.
 The order is respected.
 Note that in the console also it is to STDOUT.
 Probably no fix.
 - [ ] Multiline support
 - [X] watch as stream
+- [ ] Subscrive containers with dedicated stream(s)

 ## Motivations

 The main goal of the tool is to read in realtime the logs of my containers and makes some metrics (errors, operations) and see them in grafana with alerts.

 THIS IS NOT a tool to collect logs.
 I tested some tools like logspout, interesting because it can be used to collect logs AND to consume them, but the projects seems to be not maintened.
-Using a tool as container to collect logs or configuring the logging driver (thanks to dual-logging, you also can read log with docker daemon) is more appropriated.
+Using a tool as container to collect logs or configuring the logging driver (thanks to dual-logging, you also can read log with docker daemon) like Loki is more appropriated (but it was disastrous for me).

 ## How to use